|

 context.
 To set up context WS-Security configuration, use setContextSecurity(ServiceClient)

-or setContextSecurity(ServiceEndpoint)
+or setContextSecurity(ServiceEndpoint) method.

 Before calling these methods, you may need or want to: